 The benchmarks for Precepts 1 - 5 are levels of achievement and/or standards of excellence that describe the "best-qualified" officer.
-They serve as a basis by which officers can be measured within each category.
-No Officer is expected to meet all the standards for Precepts 1 - 5.
-Many promoted officers will have achievements that exceed the factors for one or two precepts, but may not meet all the factors for others.
-Therefore these Benchmarks should not be considered a checklist of activities that must be completed in order to be promoted.
+They serve as a basis by which officers is measured within each category.
+Many promoted officers will have achievements that exceed the factors for on e or two precepts, but may not meet all the factors for others.

+The Benchmarks are not checklist of activities that must be completed in order to be promoted.
 Quality and impact of an officer's service is far more important than the quantity of activities in which they participate.